carpentries-incubator/pangenomics/_episodes/08-tda.md

   <img src="../fig/Tda_rips_cech.png" alt="Example Filtration" width="70%" height="auto" />
 </a>

-> Note: Cech complexes can be quite hard to compute.
+> Note: Čech complexes can be quite hard to compute.

 Both the Vietoris-Rips complex and the Čech complex are tools used in topological analysis and computational geometry to study the structure and properties of sets of points in space.
 These complexes provide a discrete representation of the proximity and connectivity information of the points, enabling the analysis of their topology and geometric characteristics.